 Expanded Food & Nutrition Education Program (EFNEP)

-• Sessions are one hour, once per week (does not have to be consecutive) for six to eight weeks and can be held at a community center, school, place of worship, in a home or online
+• Sessions are one hour, once per week (does not have to be consecutive) for six to eight weeks and can be held at a community center, school, place of worship, in a home or online.
+Day and evening classes are available on a rolling schedule.

 As a result of EFNEP education, graduates of the program